-(circle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
+(circle one) Flat, olling, hilly, steep slopes, mountainous, other: There is small a 10' (+-) knoll at the NE Corner of the property.

+- b.
 What is the steepest slope on the site (approximate percent slope)?
-0.0% c.
+2% - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
-Gravel d.
+According to the Lewis County GIS Web Map, this site consists primarily of hydric soils.
+It is forested at approximately 20% of the perimeter of the primary larger parcel and 75% of the entire secondary smaller parcel.
+The site was developed in the mid 90's as a lumber mill and has been in operation until 2020.
+As such, the site has been cleared and paved with gravel for access roads and large container storage, along with areas used for log pile storage.
+Therefore, most of the soils have been compacted by use.
+There is also a wetland buffer which bisects approximately 10% of the property, which was diligently looked at to ensure all proposed construction stays out of the area. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
-No e.
+No. - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
-No filling, excavation, or grading propsed f.
+Excavation will be limited to the demolition of existing concrete paving, and preparation of the new concrete footings, foundation, slab.
+The existing concrete/asphalt spoils for the footings and slab will be taken to a dump site to be ground and recycled to base rock material.
+The soil taken out (if any as the depth of existing slab is unknown at this time) will be used to level out the existing low spots on the property outside of the buffer zone.
+There are no fills planned. - f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
-No g.
+No. - g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
-0% h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: None proposed 2.
-Air [help] a.
-What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known.
-Emissions from Natural Gas fed garment dryer.
+10%-12% - h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Standard erosion control best management practices: silt fence, catch basin sediment inserts, dust control, etc.